Portable EME (earth moon earth) on 10.368 GHz

 11. Moon noise meter

-Either I use a SDR (Airspy, Funcube dongle pro+) with Spectravue software or SDR# software.
+Either I use a SDR (Airspy, Funcube dongle pro+) with Spectravue or SDR# software.

 12. Computer and software